Gurkan-Korkmaz/CDS-Scan/README.md

 - Python Code (version 3.6) is used throughout this repository.

 - All Raw Data files of the datasets are deposited in two file formats: Microsoft Excel Worksheet (.xlsx) & OpenDocument Spreadsheet (.ods).
+If you want ot re - create the figures one has to convert the database into .csv file format.

 - Header explanations can be found in Stop-Codon-Frequencies/RawData/ click on the Header cells to find comments that explain the Headers in more detail.